HumphreyCurtis/GuardianCycle/portfolio/system-design.md

 #### JSONs
 We decided on using the JSON format as firstly, it could be sent in a simple text format and secondly, could contain key details our program required such as geo co-ordinates.
 The details of the JSON structures we utilised are explained in more detail [on our data communication page.](https://github.com/HumphreyCurtis/GuardianCycle/tree/master/data-communication)

-#### Rational for using Phoenix over MQTT
+#### Rational for using Mosquitto over MQTT
 While implementing our website, we had difficulty integrating the functionality with MQTT.
 Specifically, there were issues whereby the browser would flag the site as being insecure and which could only be remedied by modifying the browser settings to allow insecure content.
-We realised this was not a reasonable expectation for most users so we decided to change the network protocol across to Phoenix.
+We realised this was not a reasonable expectation for most users so we decided to change the network protocol across to Mosquitto.

 ### f.
 Details of the data persistence mechanisms in use (including a rational for your choice)